LyfeOnEdge/HBUpdater/readme.md

 # HBUpdater

-![Install all the Homebrew](https://i.imgur.com/0wta2kd.png)
+![Install all the Homebrew](https://i.imgur.com/0wta2kd.png) Install all the Homebrew

-![View update notes and install old/legacy versions](https://i.imgur.com/pXgkElL.png)
+![View update notes and install old/legacy versions](https://i.imgur.com/pXgkElL.png) View update notes and install old/legacy versions

 HBUpdater is a one-stop-shop for managing and updating your Nintendo Switch Homebrew!